 I had posted screenshots of Momin’s complaint on my Twitter account: I remember very well what that complaint had stated.

 Momin died of unknown causes on Friday, November 19, 2021.
 By the following Monday, November 22, 2021, Thanksgiving week, a body almost still warm, the legal team for Thypin and Trivedi were already petitioning the court to dismiss the case.

 Sometimes there is no justice for some people during their lifetime but that doesn’t mean they will ever be forgotten.

 I won’t forget what Scherezade Momin had to endure.
 Not just the harassment committed by Sandip Trivedi but also the treachery committed by Ben Carlos Thypin, who had been her business partner for over five years.
 Momin deserved better yet the very existence of this case demonstrates who she was, as a fighter, as person betrayed and as a woman standing up for the justice she rightly deserved.

-This case’s existence also shows, in glaring public brightness, the enduring mediocrity of Ben Carlos Thypin, an extremely wealthy real estate developer and strange, greedy enabler who enjoys hurting people.
+This case’s existence also shows, in glaring public brightness, the enduring mediocrity of Ben Carlos Thypin, an extremely wealthy landlord and real estate developer, and a strange, greedy enabler who enjoys hurting people.

 But when does the hurt go too far?

 Rest in peace and rest in power, Scherezade Momin: you will be remembered.